 Stop loss.
-An pre-set limit to the amount of money a player is willing to lose in any given session.
+A pre-set limit to the amount of money a player is willing to lose in any given session.

 Strategy number.
-The count number used to determine the point at which a variation from basic strategy may be made in the game of blackjack.
+The count number used to determine the point at which a variation from basic strategy should be made in the game of blackjack.

 Strip.
 See Las Vegas Strip.